Table of Contents

 1. Create a Playlist

-You first need each person to create their playlist on Spotify or Apple Music.
+You first need each person to create their Spotify or Apple Music playlist.
 You can use this team-building icebreaker as an exercise for yourself, or you can use it in your next meeting.
 Engaging everyone in the process is the goal.